- Chinese Poll Tax Heritage Trust

 The Trustees of the Chinese Poll Tax Heritage Trust encourage members of the Chinese poll tax descendant community and members of the wider community to seek funding from the Trust for suitable projects.

-The Trust must prioritise the applications that it receives.
+The Trust must prioritise the requests that it receives.
 This means that, in general

-- applications for servicing debt, travel or loans, have no guarantee of funding
+- requests for servicing debt, travel or loans, have no guarantee of funding

 - there is no guarantee of ongoing funding after an initial grant is made

-The Trust’s current priorities for funding are applications for the following projects:
+The Trust’s current priorities for funding are requests for the following projects:

 - Histories of Chinese fruit shops